Everything we know about the funeral of Pope Francis

 The process of choosing a new pope, known as conclave, is a combination of ancient tradition, religious ritual and politics.
 The voting takes place behind closed doors.
 Only cardinals under the age of 80 – slightly over half the total number – have a say in the decision.

-Once the cardinals are assembled in Rome, usually around 15 days after the pope’s death, they meet in the Sistine Chapel to begin the decision-making process.
+Once the 135 members of the College of Cardinals are assembled in Rome, they meet in the Sistine Chapel to begin the decision-making process.

-It typically takes between two and three weeks for a pope to be chosen, though it can stretch slightly beyond that if cardinals struggle to agree on a candidate.
+Conclaves take as long as it takes for one of the cardinals to receive two-thirds of the vote.
+Over the centuries, it has taken hours, days, weeks and even years for a new pope to be chosen.
+Pope Francis was appointed in a little over a day.

 Of the 135 cardinals eligible to appoint the next pontiff, Pope Francis installed 108.

-That means four out of five votes in conclave will be cast by cardinals elevated by Francis, which has led some analysts to suspect they will appoint a successor who will continue to follow his pastoral priorities.
+That means four out of five votes in conclave will be cast by cardinals elevated by Francis.
+This has led some analysts to suspect they could appoint a successor who will follow Francis’ pastoral priorities.

 The-CNN-Wire